yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

             _Atomic struct lfs_head shead, sfree; /* stack and free stack */
             _Atomic size_t size; /* Number of nodes on the stack */
         } __attribute__((packed)) lfs_t;

+This descriptor implies that
+* The node pool is located at the address of this descriptor plus the size of the descriptor.
+* The Nth node is located at the address of the node pool plus the size of a node multiplied by `N`
+* The buffer pool is located at the address of the node pool plus the size of the node pool (which in turn is the size of a node multiplied by the `depth`).
+* The Nth buffer is located at the address of the buffer pool plus the size of one buffer, `data_nb`, multiplied by `N`.

 ## API